axibase/atsd/rule-engine/notifications/outgoing-webhook-telegram.md

 ## Create Telegram Bot

-Use an existing bot or create a new one.
+The bot is special user account created for automation and integration purposes.
+You can use an existing bot or create a new one.

 * Search for the `BotFather` user in the Telegram client.
 * Start a conversation with the [BotFather](https://telegram.me/botfather) user.